joananespina/randominator/README.md

 # Randominator

-##### *IMPORTANT!* This project is still in early development stages.

-**Randominator** is an Open Sourced Random (X) Generator written in *Javascript*.
+**Randominator** is a *Random (X) Generator* for *Javascript* projects.
 Generate Random Tokens, Strings, and Integers.

+*Open Sourced and Micro Packaged for your convenience!* :sunglasses: :clap: :clap: :clap:

 ## Get Started

 ### Installation

-Right now you can only install Randominator using [npm](https://www.npmjs.com/) like so: `npm install randominator`
+First things first, install Randominator using [npm](https://www.npmjs.com/): `npm install randominator`

 ### Import

-First import randominator to your project like so:
+Then, import Randominator to your project like so:

 ```
-import Randominator from "randominator"
+import randominator from "randominator"
 ```
 or
 ```
 import {generateToken, generateInt} from "randominator"
 ```

-You're ready to use Randominator on your code!
+And that's it!
+You're now ready to use Randominator in your project!

 ## Usage